top of page

 Many consultants are either great visionaries or flawless executors — but rarely both.
 An effective marketing and PR consultant bridges the gap between big-picture thinking and day-to-day action.

-They can zoom out to craft campaigns aligned with your brand’s evolution and zoom in to write a headline, prepare a spokesperson, or optimize a press release.
+They are versatile leaders who can zoom out to craft campaigns aligned with your brand’s evolution and zoom in to write a headline, prepare a spokesperson, or optimize a press release.

 Unpopular truth: Being a little annoyed or frustrated with your comms person is a GOOD thing!
 It means they are pushing you out of your comfort zone, challenging you to think about things through a different lens or perspective which will ultimately translate to growth and expansion.